psychemedia/sin-eater-resources/src/_first_controversy.md

 > That which can be pointed to within a generation back may be said, speaking broadly, to "survive" or linger still; and I have only delayed writing these remarks in the hopes of hunting up a paper where, early in the present year, I found a notice of a still later case.

-To reinforce Silvan Evans' laziness, the anonymous correspondent points out that several other boys managed to do the homework all on their own:
+To reinforce Silvan Evans' suggested laziness, the anonymous correspondent points out that several other boys managed to do the homework all on their own:

 > Other of your correspondents have relieved me of the necessity of referring to instances of the "Sin-eater" custom cited by Leland, Aubrey, and others, as having occurred between 1686 and 1715 in three or four Herefordshire parishes, in Shropshire, *in the villages adjoining Wales*, at Llangorse, near Brecon, and elsewhere in North and South Wales.